DonutDaEarth/yolo_limitations_project_sgu/PRESENTATION_SCRIPT.md

 Start-Process results\comparisons\comparison_0012.png
 ```

-**Example Image 3: Poor Localization (Small Dog)**
+**Example Image 3: Living Room with Kite**

-> "This example shows a poor localization case.
-YOLO DID detect this small dog—you can see the green box on the left—but look at the bounding box.
-It's twice the size of the dog, including a lot of background floor and furniture.
-The IoU with ground truth is 0.38, below our 0.5 threshold for a 'correct' detection."

-> "Compare to Faster R-CNN on the right: the blue box fits tightly around the dog.
-IoU is 0.72—a good detection.
-This shows that even when YOLO detects small objects, it struggles with precise localization.
-The bounding box regression is imprecise for small objects."
+> "This living room scene shows a person holding a yellow kite with a wooden cabinet beside them.
+YOLO detected 1-2 large objects—the person (shown in green) and possibly the kite, but missed the cabinet."

+> "Compare to Faster R-CNN on the right: blue boxes show detection of the person, the kite, AND the cabinet.
+Small decorative items or cabinet details are also better captured by Faster R-CNN's multi-scale proposal mechanism."

+> "This shows that even in moderately complex indoor scenes, YOLO struggles with multiple objects in close proximity.
+The cabinet and person fall in adjacent grid cells, and YOLO prioritizes the larger, more prominent human figure."

 ### Architecture Visualization (1 minute)